Charity shops in Ellesmere Port

 Is posting donated jewellery from Ellesmere Port secure?

 Yes.
-Items travel by Royal Mail Special Delivery Guaranteed, which is tracked, insured and signed for on arrival.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Items travel by Royal Mail Special Delivery Guaranteed, which is tracked, signed-for and signed for on arrival.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 How is the valuation worked out?